AEBR & EURADA online seminar on SMEs in Border Regions

 - Martín Guillermo Ramírez, Secretary General of AEBR, introduced the workshop, highlighting the need to support SMEs as crucial elements for the development of cross-border areas, their current situation in a context of pandemic, and main challenges and opportunities in the post-pandemic period.

-- Esteban Pelayo, Director of EURADA, presented the network and highlighted the importance of supporting enterprises in all contexts, but particularly in across borders in current challenging times, promoting collaboration and agreement as a key for success and recovery.
+- Esteban Pelayo, Director of EURADA, presented the network and highlighted the importance of supporting enterprises in all contexts, but particularly across borders in current challenging times, promoting collaboration and agreement as a key for success and recovery.

 Keynote contribution (0h05‘41‘‘ to 1h16’50’’)